FRESHWORKS SHAREHOLDER ALERT: - GuruFocus.com

 NEW ORLEANS, Nov.
-18, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 3, 2023 to file lead plaintiff applications in a securities class action lawsuit against Freshworks Inc. (NasdaqGS: FRSH), if they purchased or acquired the Company's shares pursuant and/or traceable to the Company's September 2021 initial public offering (the "IPO").
+22, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 3, 2023 to file lead plaintiff applications in a securities class action lawsuit against Freshworks Inc. (NasdaqGS: FRSH), if they purchased or acquired the Company’s shares pursuant and/or traceable to the Company’s September 2021 initial public offering (the “IPO”).
 This action is pending in the United States District Court for the Northern District of California.

 Freshworks investors should visit us at https://claimsfiler.com/cases/nasdaq-frsh-1/ or call toll-free (844) 367-9658.
 Lawyers at Kahn Swick & Foti, LLC are available to discuss your legal options.